-Upright, open growth to 30–60 ft. tall, 10–15 ft. wide, with branches that tend to turn up at ends.
+Native to the eastern U.S. Upright, open growth to 30–60 ft. tall and 10–15 ft. wide, with branches that tend to turn up at the ends.
 Bright green to yellowish green leaf sprays.
-Foliage turns brown in severe cold, will scorch badly in winter in coldest, windiest Rocky Mountain gardens unless plants are shaded,watered.
+Foliage turns brown in severe cold, will scorch badly in winter in coldest, windiest Rocky Mountain gardens unless the plants are shaded and watered.
 Needs moist air to look its best.
-Basic species is seldom seen, but smaller garden varieties are common.
+The basic species is seldom seen, but smaller garden varieties are common.
 Among these, the taller ones make good informal or clipped screens, while lower kinds are often used around foundations, along walks or walls, or as hedges.
-Some have gold colored foliage.
+Some have gold-colored foliage.

+Native from coastal Northern California northward to Alaska and inward to Montana.
 Plants grown from inland seed are hardy anywhere in the West; those from coastal seed are less hardy to cold.
-Can reach over 200 ft. high in coastal belt of Washington, but more typical garden size is 50–100 ft. tall, 25–60 ft. wide.
+Can reach over 200 ft. tall in the coastal belt of Washington, but a more typical garden size is 50–100 ft. tall and 25–60 ft. wide.
 Slender, drooping branchlets are closely set with dark green leaf sprays.
-Single trees are magnificent in large lawns.
-Many compact varieties available, some with gold to yellow foliage.
+Single trees are magnificent in large lawns, but bear in mind that their lower branches spread quite broadly—and that the trees lose their characteristic beauty if these are cut off.
+Many compact varieties are available, some with gold to yellow foliage.

 With trumpet-shaped flowers that seem large for the size of the plant, these trumpet-vine relatives ar...